conestack/treibstoff/docs/source/ajax.rst

 --------

-Treibstoff provides an Ajax mechanism to integrate Server-Side Rendering (SSR) into a Single-Page Applications (SPA), driven by XML-Attributes on the HTML markup.
+Treibstoff provides an Ajax mechanism to integrate Server-Side Rendering (SSR) into Single-Page Applications (SPA), driven by XML-Attributes on the HTML markup.

 Therefor a set of Ajax operations is provided.
-The actual Server-Side Rendering is done by an endpoint named ``ajaxaction``, which gets called with information provided in the Ajax related DOM attributes.
+The actual Server-Side Rendering is done by an endpoint named ``ajaxaction``, which gets called with information provided via the Ajax related DOM attributes.

 XML Namespace